clarkezone/clarkezone.github.io/_posts/2020-04-16-webapicore-case-of-missing-exception.md

 ![realtimedetections](/static/img/2020-5-6-case-of-failing-post/lookmatheresmyexception.png)

-I was certainly emblodened by this new found sense of data infused power.
-But I did stop short of investigating snapshot debugging which will have to wait for a later foray.
+I was certainly emblodened by this new found sense of data infused power but did stop short of investigating snapshot debugging which will have to wait for a later foray.

-As I dug deeper, it was clear that although the telemetry did show my failing request as a 400 error, becuase the framework was catching the error I was no closer to understanding the problem.
+As I dug deeper, it was clear that although the telemetry did show my failing request as a 400 error, becuase the .NET framework layer was catching the exception and mapping to bad request I was no closer to understanding the problem.

 ![telemtry](/static/img/2020-5-6-case-of-failing-post/400error.png)

-I started off by looking for hooks in the API Controller to try and catch the exceptions and find the cause of the problem.
-I came across a `UseExceptionHandler` property on the `IApplicationBuilder` object which, in retrospect, seems more about how to handle and report the error but still seemed like it might help me route-cause the problem:
+To dig in further, I started a hunt for aditional places to tap in to the ASP.NET pipeline first of which  was the `UseExceptionHandler` property on the `IApplicationBuilder` object.
+Quick test showed no dice:

 ```cs
 app.UseExceptionHandler(a => a.Run(async context =>